vespperhq/docs/docs/02-Getting started/02-Configure & connect.md

 # Configure & connect

-Learn how to configure Merlinn and connect it to your organization's tools.
+Learn how to configure Vespper and connect it to your organization's tools.

-At the end, you should be able to interact with Merlinn on Slack about your production issues and in general ask it for advice about technical issues.
+At the end, you should be able to interact with Vespper on Slack about your production issues and in general ask it for advice about technical issues.

 ## Prerequisites

 Make sure you have a working environment.
-If you don't have one yet, go to the [setup](01-Setup%20Merlinn.md) section.
+If you don't have one yet, go to the [setup](01-Setup%20Vespper.md) section.

 ## Configure